 Some time ago I acquired an aftermarket remote shutter trigger that enabled immediate and delayed shutter release (S and 2S in the left image).
 So, I reasoned, I just need to work out what code was being transmitted and then replicate that from an Arduino.
 No problem.

-The two traces were similar – the first (green) trace is for the immediate shutter release and the second (yellow) shutter is for the delayed release.
+The two traces were similar – the first (green) trace is for the immediate shutter release and the second (yellow) trace is for the delayed release.

 The data tables on the right tells us that each signal is just two pulses in the IR modulated signal.
 For the green trace there is 1000 usec ‘low’, followed by 568 usec ‘high’ (the first pulse), 7124 usec low and 592 usec high (the second pulse).
 The yellow signal is similar with a shorter (5256 usec) gap between the two pulses.
 Both signals also seem to have a carrier frequency around 32 kHz.

-Neither of these correspond to a ‘code’ as such, so I went out to the internet to see is what I was looking at made sense.
+Neither of these correspond to a ‘code’ as such, so I went out to the internet to see if what I was looking at made sense.

 The Arduino Replacement